spaceml-org/ml4floods/viewer/README.md

 ## *WorldFloods* viewer

-Web application to view the *WorldFloods* extended dataset.
+Flask web application to view the *WorldFloods* extended dataset.
 It requires that some part of the dataset is downloaded in the hard disk (it could be copied from `gs://ml4cc_data_lake/2_PROD/2_Mart/worldfloods_extra_v2_0`)

 ```bash